elephantrobotics/Mercury_X1_docs/2-ProductFeature/README.md

 | 7 | IN2 | Tool Input Interface 2 | Blue |
 | 8 | 485B | Reserved, Not Developed | Purple |

+> **Note:** This port does not currently support hot-swapping, which may damage the device components.
+Power off the device before hot-swapping.

 #### USB Terminal: Used to connect to the camera

 If you have read all the content of this chapter, you can continue to the next chapter.